blue-smoke-media/BSM/migration-notes.md

 hero images -> squishy when smashed :P (print and graphic design services page example)

+navigation css getting overridden on some pages (contact page causing italics, home it shrinks -- because its in each body tag)

 Optimization/Dry: load and prepend jquery navigation to body

 remove documentation folder